1. Vendor and Product Reality

 2. The Architectural Gap

 The gap matters because Hugging Face's adoption pattern concentrates governance burden on the consumer.
 The closed-model platforms (OpenAI, Anthropic, Google) at least centralize their safety stacks behind their API; an organization using their endpoints inherits whatever governance the vendor supplies.
-Organizations using Hugging Face precisely the opposite — they want model portability, on-prem inference, and freedom from a single vendor — and they accept that governance is their responsibility.
+Organizations using Hugging Face choose the opposite trade: they want model portability, on-prem inference, and freedom from a single vendor, and they accept that governance is their responsibility.
 But the very organizations that turn to open models for portability are frequently those without mature internal AI-governance infrastructure: regulated mid-market firms, sovereign deployments, research-heavy enterprises, public-sector tenants.
 They get model freedom and a governance gap simultaneously.

 4. Composition Pathway

-Hugging Face integrates with AQ as the model-and-serving substrate underneath an inference-control gate.
+Hugging Face serves as the model-and-serving substrate underneath an inference-control gate.
 What stays at Hugging Face: the Hub catalog, the Transformers and TGI runtimes, Inference Endpoints, Inference Providers routing, the open-source community, and the enterprise commercial relationship.
 Hugging Face's investment in model portability, serving performance, and the open-model ecosystem remains its differentiated layer.

-What moves to AQ as substrate: the per-transition admissibility evaluation between model output and application commitment.
-The integration points are well-defined.
-A model deployed via an Inference Endpoint, an Inference Providers route, or TGI emits its candidate output to an AQ admissibility gate co-located with the endpoint (in-VPC for enterprise tenancy, at the edge for latency-sensitive workloads, or as a sidecar inside the Endpoint container).
-The gate consumes the application's semantic context, evaluates admissibility, and either returns the admitted output, triggers regeneration with tightened constraints, or returns a structured refusal.
+What the inference-control layer adds is the per-transition admissibility evaluation described above, interposed between candidate generation and commitment.
+The deployment configurations disclosed in the filing (embedded, co-resident, and hardware-assisted) map onto Hugging Face deployment surfaces: a model served via an Inference Endpoint, an Inference Providers route, or a self-hosted TGI or vLLM deployment routes its candidate transitions through the semantic admissibility gate co-located with the endpoint, in-VPC for enterprise tenancy, as a sidecar inside the Endpoint container, or embedded in a self-managed serving process.
+The gate consumes the semantic state object, applies the four-stage evaluation, and admits, rejects, or decomposes each candidate transition, with trust-slope drift monitored across the admitted sequence.
 Lineage records flow into the customer's audit substrate, not into Hugging Face's database, preserving the portability property the customer chose Hugging Face for in the first place.

 For the open-source ecosystem, the admissibility gate ships as a library that any TGI or vLLM deployment can mount, raising the governance baseline for every application running open models.
 For Hugging Face Enterprise, the gate is a first-class endpoint feature alongside autoscaling and private networking.
-The composition is intentionally minimal at the Hugging Face boundary because the platform's value is its catalog and serving performance — the primitive does not relitigate model serving, it adds the per-transition governance layer that the serving layer is structurally unable to provide on its own.
+The composition is intentionally minimal at the Hugging Face boundary because the platform's value is its catalog and serving performance.
+The inference-control layer does not relitigate model serving; it adds the in-loop governance the serving layer is structurally unable to provide on its own.

 5. Commercial and Licensing Implication